digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 coupons are pre-defined using a constant annualized rate.
 In contrast, the coupons of a floating rate bond depend on the value of a reference rate for each coupon period.
 Hence, the lifecycling framework requires the future values of the reference rate.
-This is referred to as *Observations*, which is the main topic of this tutorial.
+This is referred to as ``Observations``, which is the main topic of this tutorial.

 In this tutorial, we are going to:

 #. create a floating rate bond instrument and book a holding on it
-#. create an observation of the floating rate, which defines the coupon payment
+#. create an observation of the floating rate, which is used to define the coupon payment
 #. reuse the lifecycle rule and lifecycle event from the fixed rate bond tutorial
 #. process the event to produce the effects of a coupon payment
 #. instruct settlement by presenting a bond holding